durbandiamond/opensentinel/README.md

 Although Boost is not used it is required for the Boost.Build system (bjam).
 As C++17 is being supported on more compilers we will be adopting std::filesystem, etc instead of using Boost moving forward.
 Asio will continue to be used until C++20 which will include native support.

- * Linux - git pull and run ./build_linux.sh
+ * Linux - Run ./build_linux.sh

- * MacOS - git pull and run ./build_macos.sh
+ * MacOS - Run ./build_macos.sh

 ## Using

 Open Sentinel uses the `system` call to execute a user defined script when a threat is detected.
 The examples directory contains a script that works with the [pushd](https://pushed.co) service.
+The script MUST be located in the current users data directory.
+On Linux this would be `~/.opensentinel/data/` and on MacOS this would be `~/Library/Application Support/opensentinel/`.

-Open Sentinel MUST be run as root on Posix compliant systems and Administrator on Windows systems.
+Open Sentinel MUST be run as root on Unix-like systems and Administrator on Windows systems.

 To test your Open Sentinel setup simply point your favorite `LAN scanner` at it or send a UDP packet(`echo -n "hello" >/dev/udp/192.168.1.16/8100`) or connect with your `web browser` to one of the passive ports such as 8100.